dubreuia/intellij-plugin-save-actions/CONTRIBUTING.md

 The code style is located in `config/code-style.xml`, you can import it by doing "File > Settings > Editor > Code Style > Scheme > (wheel) > Import scheme > Intellij IDEA code style XML".
 General style should resemble existing code.

+As for local variable type inference (the `var` keyword in Java), no var is permitted except in the "core" package.

 ## Sending a pull request